 2.3.
 Brčko District

 Brčko District is a special administrative unit, according to the final award of the Arbitration Tribunal for Dispute over the Inter-Entity Boundary Line in Brčko Area.
-Statute of the Brčko District of Bosnia and Herzegovina (an English language version of the statute is available here) explains regulates the legislative, executive and judicial authorities of the district.
+Statute of the Brčko District of Bosnia and Herzegovina (English language version) explains regulates the legislative, executive and judicial authorities of the district.
 Finally, in 2009 Amendment 1 to the Constitution of B&H had been brought.
-This Amendment defines Brčko District: “... which exists under the sovereignty of Bosnia and Herzegovina and is subject to the responsibilities of the institutions of Bosnia and Herzegovina as those responsibilities derive from this Constitution, whose territory is jointly owned by (a condominium of) the Entities, is a unit of local self-government with its own institutions, laws and regulations ...”.
-Most of the laws and regulations of Brčko District can be found on the district’s web page, or in the official gazette published by the Assembly of Brčko District—Službeni Glasnik Brčko Distrikta.
+This Amendment defines Brčko District: “... which exists under the sovereignty of Bosnia and Herzegovina and is subject to the responsibilities of the institutions of Bosnia and Herzegovina as those responsibilities derive from this Constitution, whose territory is jointly owned by (a condominium of) the Entities, is a unit of local self-government with its own institutions, laws and regulations...”
+Most of the laws and regulations of Brčko District can be found online or in the official gazette published by the Assembly of Brčko District—Službeni glasnik Brčko distrikta.

 3. Legal and Executive Authority

-The original language version, the English language version, of the Constitution of Bosnia and Herzegovina is available, among other sources, on the web site of the Constitutional Court of BH.
+English is the original language version of the Constitution of Bosnia and Herzegovina and is available, among other sources, on the website of the Constitutional Court of BH.

 3.1.
 Parliamentary Assembly

-One can find decisions and laws which are adopted or are in parliamentary procedure on the Parliament’s web site, unfortunately search and results are given only in the languages of B&H.
+One can find decisions and laws which are adopted or are in parliamentary procedure on the website of the Parliamentary assembly; unfortunately content of acts is given only in the languages of B&H.

 One must bear in mind that the basic texts of some B&H laws go back to the period of the Socialist Republic of Bosnia and Herzegovina, when the nation remained a part of Yugoslavia.
 Some of these laws have been amended in recent time, during which Bosnia and Herzegovina has existed as an independent country.
 Until 2011 it was possible to find a certain law or regulation and to follow its basic text along with the levels on which it has been brought forward (state, entities, cantons) by using the annual official publication Pravni vodič (Legal guide).
 Pravni vodič was a register of laws and regulations which contained an index with subject terms in alphabetical order.
 After one had found a desired term, one could retrieve all needed information regarding the laws and regulations in question.
 Pravni vodič was published by Službeni list B&H as well.
 Unfortunately, this register has not been published anymore.
 However, one could use a Registar propisa Bosne i Hercegovine (Register of the Regulations of B&H).
 This publication is annually published by company Fineks.
 It covers all levels, traces basic text and potential amendments and corrigenda.
-Online source of regulations regarding certain fields close to business: taxes, customs, labor law, securities, trade, tourism etc. is published by company Revicon.
+There is a certain number of companies which offer comprehensive databases of laws, bylaws, and case law via subscription (e.g., Paragraf).

 3.2.
 Presidency and Council of Ministers